ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_collections_shared.rst

 .. warning::

-   Do not use git repositories as dependencies for published collections.
+   Do not use Git repositories as dependencies for published collections.
 Dependencies for published collections must be other published collections.

 .. seealso::